cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[6/16/2013] Merged in a bootstrap fix by DaBungalow

 [6/4/2013] Fixed a bug when .jshintrc didn't exist.
 Also switched to PanelManager.
 Note - if you do not see *any* JSHint results, I believe that is expected when no default options are specified.
 I think I may need to ship config.js with better default options.